-Crispy puff pastry filled with the flavours of Christmas, turkey and cranberry.
-Delicious as a light lunch or as a nibble to serve to guests at a party, these sausage rolls are really easy which is good because after you’ve made them once, you’ll be asked to make them again and again.
+Crispy puff pastry filled with the flavours of Christmas.
+Delicious as a light lunch or as a nibble to serve to guests at a party, these Turkey & Cranberry Sausage Rolls are really easy which is good because after you’ve made them once, you’ll be asked to make them again and again.

 Christmas wouldn’t be the same without sausage rolls in my opinion.
 My Mum made them for as long as I can remember at Christmas and they have always been very popular in my family.
 This meant that when I moved out, I carried on the tradition much to Mr Curly’s delight as he is a very big fan.